lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 }
 ```

 In the original [`TransactionModel`](https://github.com/lyleresnick/ReportTableAdapterDemo/blob/master/ReportTableAdapterDemo/TransactionModel.swift), each data value was stored as a string.
-Generally, unless a value can be processed as a string, you will have to be convert it to its primitive type.
+Generally, unless a value can be processed as a string, you have to convert it to its primitive form.
 By primitive, I mean in a form that I can be naturally processed, like a date, a number, a URL, or an enum.

 In the new `TransactionModel`, the data is stored in its primitive form.
-Unlike in the  previous transformation function, the data is not converted in the transformer.
-The `TransactionModel` class has been given the responsibility to perform all conversions that are required to change the external representation to the new internal representation.
+In the previous version, the data was converted in the transformer function.
+The conversion function has been moved to the `TransactionModel` .
+It is now responsible for all conversions required to change the external representation to the new internal representation.

 The `TransactionModel.init` processes all of the input strings to primitive types.
 It converts: